yacovyi/spark-workshop/python/lab4-propprices.md

 #### Discussion

-Now that you have experience in working with Spark SQL and `DataFrames`, what are the advantages and disadvantages of using it compared to the core RDD functionality (such as `map`, `filter`, `reduceByKey`, and so on)?
-Consider which approach produces more maintainable code, offers more opportunities for optimization, makes it easier to solve certain problems, and so on.
+Now that you have experience in working with SQL, what are the advantages and disadvantages of using it compared to the Fluent query API?